Gail E. Haley: Biography

 Haley was born Gail Einhart in Charlotte, North Carolina.
 At The Charlotte Observer where her father was art director, she later recalled, "In the art department and pressrooms I soaked up the exciting smells and sounds of the graphic arts.
 I've had printer's ink and rubber cement in my veins ever since."
 She studied at Richmond Professional Institute and the University of Virginia (graphics and painting).

 She married mathematician Joseph A. Haley in 1959.
 Her debut book both as writer and as illustrator was My Kingdom for a Dragon, published in 1962 by Crozet Print Shop of Crozet, Virginia.
 It was printed from wood and linoleum blocks in a limited edition of 1000 that she helped bind and sell.

-After a divorce she married Arnold Arnold in 1966 and they lived in England from 1973 to 1980.
+After a divorce she lived with Arnold Arnold as of 1965.
+They had two children, Marguerite and Geoffrey.
+The family lived in England from 1973 to 1980.
 The Post Office Cat, which is set in a British post office, was published in 1976 both by Scribner in America and The Bodley Head in Britain.

 She was eligible to win the British Greenaway Medal as a resident.

+She is also the recipient of the Kadai.Tosho Awards, issued for best picture book of the year in Japan, and the 1980 Parents Choice Award.

 There are at least two Gail E. Haley archives ("Papers").

 As of 1999, Haley and her husband David Considine were Media Literacy consultants and co-authors.

-For at least three decades Haley has "presented workshops, story telling, art demonstrations and puppetry programs in schools and libraries throughout the USA, Canada, England and Australia."
+For at least three decades Haley has "presented workshops, storytelling, art demonstrations and puppetry programs in schools and libraries throughout the USA, Canada, England and Australia."